xenit-eu/helm-aps/README.md

 * Description: If you use an image that is not public. then you can create dockerconfigjson secrets on your cluster and reference them here.

-#### `acs.additionalVolumeMounts`
+#### `activiti.additionalVolumeMounts`

 * Required: false
 * Default: None
-* Description: A list of configMaps that need to be mounted as volumes to the alfresco pods.
+* Description: A list of configMaps that need to be mounted as volumes to the activiti pods.
   Make sure the configMap specified exists.
 Layout should be as follows:

 ```yaml
       - mountPath: >-